 Other Information on the Mississippi Medical Marijuana Process

-We will need to wait until well into 2021 before knowing everything about the Mississippi MMJ program.
-However, we have endeavored to include the information we currently possess.
+We will need to wait until 2023 before knowing everything about the Mississippi MMJ program, assuming it is reinstated.
+However, we have endeavored to include the information we gleaned from the initial program.

 How Much Cannabis Can I Purchase & Possess in Mississippi?

 An MMJ cardholder could have up to 2.5 ounces of cannabis in a 14-day period.
-The weight of additives to products such as edibles, tinctures, and ointments will not count towards this limit.
+The weight of additives to edibles, tinctures, and ointments did not count towards this limit.

 Will a Mississippi MMJ Cardholder Be Allowed to Grow Marijuana at Home?

-No. At present, there is no provision for home cultivation, and that is unlikely to change.
+No. There was no provision for home cultivation, and that is unlikely to change.
 Only medical cannabis businesses with a license from the Department of Health to grow marijuana can cultivate it.

 Where Can I Purchase Marijuana?

-The Health Department will regulate and license dispensaries, which will be called treatment centers in Mississippi.
-It hasn’t yet outlined how many dispensaries will operate in the state.
-However, the Department says that no center can be located within 500 feet of a licensed child care center, school, or church.
+The Health Department will ultimately regulate and license dispensaries, which will be called treatment centers in Mississippi.
+It never outlined how many dispensaries would operate in the state.
+However, the Department did say that no center could be located within 500 feet of a licensed child care center, school, or church.

-On the plus side, zoning ordinances are not more restrictive on MMJ sellers than on retail pharmacies.
+On the plus side, zoning ordinances were not more restrictive on MMJ sellers than on retail pharmacies.
 Unfortunately, many entrepreneurs had already made plans to sell medical marijuana and now face an anxious wait to see if they have wasted their investment.

 Where Can I Use Cannabis?

-MMJ cardholders can only use their marijuana in a private residence.
+MMJ cardholders could only use their marijuana in a private residence.
 Even if a new program comes into play, it will remain against the law to consume it in public.
-A violation of this law will result in a $100 fine.
+A violation of this law will likely result in a $100 fine.

 What Are the Penalties for Violating Program Rules?

-The penalties for breaking MMJ rules are severe for cardholders and licensed sellers no matter what form of the program is reinstated.
+The penalties for breaking MMJ rules will remain severe for cardholders and licensed sellers no matter what form of the program is reinstated.
 Under the original program, a first violation could result in a fine of up to $5,000.
-It can reach $25,000 for a subsequent violation.
-The Health Department can remove a licensee or MMJ cardholder from the program.
-It can also deny, suspend, or revoke a license.
+It could reach $25,000 for a subsequent violation.
+The Health Department could remove a licensee or MMJ cardholder from the program.
+It could also deny, suspend, or revoke a license.